 5. Westonbirt Arboretum’s Enchanted Christmas

 The Enchanted Christmas at Weston Arboretum is a feast of truly magical wonderment for all ages.
 The forest is alive with stunning displays and light installations that guide your pathway through the darkness.
 It is a wonderful walk full of surprises – both kids and grown ups will love it here.
-It’s one of the best Christmas days out in the Midlands, and the arboretum in England.
+It’s one of the best Christmas days out in the Midlands, and one of the best arboretums in England.

 6. Take a trip on the Santa Express